FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 08/08/2023
+## Latest Changes - 12/08/2023

-- Fixed `fwrite` function so it now actually works
-- Added `GetParent` function to `Inode` base class and applied changes accordingly to `TempFS::TempFSInode` class
-- Fixed `VFS::CreateFolder` function so it removes a trailing slash from the name if present.
-- Fixed `VFS::GetMountpoint` function so it works with subdirectories within the root filesystem
-- Fixed `VFS::OpenStream` function so it actually adds the newly created stream to the `VFS` class's internal data structures
-- Implemented `VFS::CloseStream` function
-- Added `Kernel_Stage2Params` structure so multiple arguments can be passed to the kernel Stage2 instead of the old one argument
-- Added basic tar initial RAMFS support via limine kernel modules.
-All root filesystem files/folders are placed under `root/`
+- Added some basic C header files to `root/data/include/`
+- Added basic Symbolic link support to TempFS
+- Added intra-mount-point Symbolic link support to the VFS
+- Added `toolchain` directory to the gitignore
-- Added `example.txt` file under `root/`
+- Added custom `x86_64-worldos` toolchain support
+- Cleaned up `README.md`

 ## Resources used